 Blog Reader’s Only Special:

-Get 15% off the shredded money mailer when you enter promo code shred when you checkout.
-See the pricing below or visit this link to get more information and to order.
+Get 15% off the shredded money mailer when you enter promo code shred15 when you checkout.
+See the shredded money and visit this link to get more information and to order.
 You can also call 888-250-1834 to place your order, 8AM to 5PM Pacific, M-F.

 Below are links to versions of the shredded money letter in various different industries that you can use: